Zdeno Chára: Boston Bruins (2006–2020)

-Final years in Boston

 At the 2012 All-Star Game's Hardest Shot skill competition, Chára yet again raised his measured hardest slap shot velocity to another record, attaining 108.8 mph (175.1 km/h).
 Runner-up Shea Weber surpassed Chara's 2011 event record by recording a 106.0 mph blast in the same contest, but Chára's performance ensured he kept his title.

 Chára is widely considered to have the hardest slapshot in the NHL, and quite possibly the world – the Kontinental Hockey League (KHL) claims the world record belongs to Alex Riazantsev at 114.1 mph, but due to differences in the mechanics of the KHL competition, the NHL does not recognize this figure.
 Chára won the hardest shot competition at the All-Star Game Skills Competition five times in a row, in 2007, 2008, 2009, 2011 and 2012 (Note: there was no NHL All-Star Game in 2010, due to NHL player participation in the 2010 Winter Olympics, and also in 2013 as a result of the 2012–13 NHL lockout).
 Chára played his 1,000th career NHL game on 24 March 2012 against the Los Angeles Kings, and it ended with a 4–2 victory for the Bruins.

 During the 2012–13 NHL lockout, Chara agreed to play for Lev Praha of the KHL until NHL play resumed.
 He returned from the lockout to post another solid season, with 7 goals and 12 assists in the 48-game season.
 His point totals were down due to some of Boston's struggles down the stretch, particularly on the power play, where Chára only posted one assist all season despite plenty of ice time in man advantage situations.
 However, he remained solid on defence and a key contributor for the Bruins.
-In the 2013 playoffs, he was physically dominant and played a key role in leading his team to the Finals.
+In the 2013 playoffs, he was physically dominant and played a key role in leading his team to the Final.